John S. Casement

-John Stephen "Jack" Casement (January 19, 1829 – December 13, 1909) was a general and brigade commander in the Union Army during the American Civil War and a noted railroad contractor and civil engineer.
+John Stephen Casement (January 19, 1829 – December 13, 1909) was a general and brigade commander in the Union Army during the American Civil War and a noted railroad contractor and civil engineer.
 He directed the construction of the Union Pacific's section of the Transcontinental Railroad, which linked the Western United States with the East.

 Early life and career

 John S. Casement was born in Geneva, New York on January 19, 1829, to Robert Casement (1795-1849) and Anna Curphey (1794-1878) who were themselves of Manx descent from the Isle of Man.
 John had a brother, Daniel T Casement.
 Casement's education was mostly self-acquired.